tetracorp/dungeons-of-avalon/docs/_posts/2019-06-11-unused-content.md

   Killersword.
   Would be either T2 08 or a Tower 3 chest.
   The next chest is T4 00.

+There are no unused chests in _Dungons of Avalon II_.

 ### End credits (DoA1)